omniphx/JobScraper/README.md

 # Python Job Scraper

-An app I created to scapedata from Job sites
+An app I created to scapedata from Job sites.

+Companies I'm watching:
+-